-The results also showed significant evidence that the levels of both objective and subjective financial well-being are lower for the female population compared to the male one and how this difference is more pronounced in the objective dimension.
-The results are consistent with different studies that indicate that women have less financial well-being than men (Delafrooz, Paim, 2011; Gerrans et al., 2014; Gutter, Copur, 2011; Salignac et al., 2020) and suggest that the disparity between women and men financial well-being would be associated with factors related to the ability to manage their finances.
+The results also showed significant evidence that the levels of both objective and subjective financial well-being are lower for the female population compared to the male one, and that this difference is more pronounced in the objective dimension.
+The results are consistent with different studies that indicate that women have less financial well-being than men (Delafrooz, Paim, 2011; Gerrans et al., 2014; Gutter, Copur, 2011; Salignac et al., 2020) and suggest that the disparity between women's and men's financial well-being would be associated with factors related to the ability to manage their finances.
 It is also found that the link between financial behavior and financial well-being (objective and subjective) is relatively more pronounced for men than for women, which would reaffirm the idea that financial behaviors could have a relatively closer relationship with financial well-being in men compared to women.
-Furthermore, this research has provided enough evidence on the existence of gender differences which influence various demographic factors on financial well-being, particularly within the Latin American context.

-The research shows that age is negatively related to the objective and subjective financial well-being of men and women, which contrasts with studies that indicate a positive relationship between age and financial well-being (Collins, Urban, 2019; Zaimah, 2019).
-However, it agrees with another part of the literature that observes a negative relationship, indicating that age would be linked to cognitive decline which could lead to poor financial decisions and therefore reduce financial well-being (Finke et al., 2017; Tenney, Kalenkoski, 2019).
-The findings also show that age negative effect occurs mainly in the objective component of financial well-being but the impact is relatively more pronounced in the male population compared to the female one.
+Furthermore, this research has provided enough evidence on the existence of gender differences that influence various demographic factors on financial well-being, particularly within the Latin American context.
+The research shows that age is negatively related to the objective and subjective financial wellbeing of men and women, which contrasts with studies that indicate a positive relationship between age and financial well-being (Collins, Urban, 2019; Zaimah, 2019).
+However, it agrees with another part of the literature that observes a negative relationship, indicating that age would be linked to cognitive decline, which could lead to poor financial decisions and therefore reduce financial well-being (Finke et al., 2017; Tenney, Kalenkoski, 2019).
+The findings also show that the age negative effect occurs mainly in the objective component of financial well-being, but the impact is relatively more pronounced in the male population compared to the female one.

-As for marital status, the results seem to agree with what has been found by various studies indicating that only being married is positively related to financial well-being, since married people take on more responsibilities and this encourages them to manage their finances better.
+As for marital status, the results appear to align with findings from various studies, which indicate that being married is positively related to financial well-being.
+This is because married individuals tend to take on more responsibilities, which encourages them to manage their finances more effectively.
 Therefore, their financial well-being is greater (Delafrooz, Paim, 2011; Headey, Wooden, 2004; Iramani, Lutfi, 2021; Porter, Garman, 1993; Sahi, 2013).
 Having dependents shows a clear and consistent negative association with objective and subjective financial well-being, which is consistent with the existing literature.
 This indicates that the number of dependents reduces financial well-being because people acquire more expenses and require higher income (Hong, Swanson, 1995; Iramani, Lutfi, 2021).

-Finally, regarding government financial support, the existing literature points out the positive influence that government conditional and unconditional cash transfer programs have on people's financial satisfaction and well-being (Campara et al., 2017; Haushofer et al., 2020; Lloyd-Sherlock et al., 2012; Pilkauskas et al., 2023; Romero et al., 2021).
+Finally, regarding government financial support, the existing literature points out the positive influence that government conditional and unconditional cash transfer programmes have on people's financial satisfaction and well-being (Campara et al., 2017; Haushofer et al., 2020; Lloyd-Sherlock et al., 2012; Pilkauskas et al., 2023; Romero et al., 2021).
 However, this study, by separating financial well-being into its objective and subjective dimensions, has found that the positive influence of government economic support occurs only in the subjective component and, mainly, in the financial well-being of the male population.
-This suggests, on the one hand, that social cash transfer programs have helped improve the financial well-being of the population in Mexico, but their contribution has been greater for the male population and lower for the female one.
-On the other hand, the increase in financial well-being has been in the financial situation satisfaction, but without significantly influencing the capacity to manage resources.
-These results are even more relevant for the case of Mexico since the government has implemented priority social programs in the last six years that involve unconditional monetary transfers to different population segments.
+This suggests, on the one hand, that social cash transfer programmes have helped improve the financial well-being of the population in Mexico, but their contribution has been greater for the male population and lower for the female population.
+On the other hand, the increase in financial well-being has been in financial situation satisfaction, but without significantly influencing the capacity to manage resources.
+These results are even more relevant for the case of Mexico since the government has implemented priority social programmes in the last six years that involve unconditional monetary transfers to different population segments.